greenvisionmedia/Documentation/src/scripting.md

 ## Script strategy

 We've created GitHub repositories for the scripts we commonly used, and created a pipeline to automatically add them to your site.
-To include one of these scripts, you only need to follow two steps:
+To include one of these scripts, you only need to follow four steps:

 1. Add an HTML embed or inline element and give it a class like `.gv-[script-name]`.
 2. Optionally, change data-attributes to change script options